cloudnativelabs/kube-router/docs/dsr.md

 ## More Details About DSR

-In order to facilitate troubleshooting it is worth while to explain how kube-router accomplishes DSR functionality.
+In order to facilitate troubleshooting it is worthwhile to explain how kube-router accomplishes DSR functionality.

 1. kube-router adds iptables rules to the `mangle` table which marks incoming packets destined for DSR based services with a unique FW mark.
 This mark is then used in later stages to identify the packet and route it correctly.